awsdocs/aws-freertos-docs/doc_source/userguide/freertos-jobs-demo.md

 ## Functionality<a name="freertos-jobs-demo-functionality"></a>

 The demo shows the workflow used to receive jobs from AWS IoT and process them on a device\.
 The demo is interactive and requires you to create jobs by using either the AWS IoT console or the AWS Command Line Interface \(AWS CLI\)\.
-For more information about creating a job\. see [create\-job](https://docs.aws.amazon.com/cli/latest/reference/iot/create-job.html) in the *AWS CLI Command Reference*\.
+For more information about creating a job, see [create\-job](https://docs.aws.amazon.com/cli/latest/reference/iot/create-job.html) in the *AWS CLI Command Reference*\.
 The demo requires the job document to have an `action` key set to `print` to print a message to the console\.

 See the following format for this job document\.